Theatre

 TH 352: Theatre on the Edge

 A studio class exploring various non-realistic approaches to theatre-making, including the body as object, masks, commedia dell'arte, clown, physical comedy, soundscapes, and translations of film, art, and music into theatrical performance.
-The course culminates in a piece of devised theatre on a topic chosen by the students and performed at the Celebration of Excellence.
+The course culminates in a piece of student-centered theatre on a topic of their choice that is performed at the Celebration of Excellence.

 TH 463: Internship in Theatre